What is the difference between a psychologist and a psychiatrist?

 No. Only your physician or treating psychiatrist can prescribe medications.
 Dr. Ginny Estupinian is a licensed clinical psychologist who cannot prescribe any medications.

 Our office has a panel of psychiatrists we closely work with and refer to when a client has the need for medication.
 When necessary, the combination of medication and therapy work well together to help clients feel better.

 Our staff is experienced and trained to work with individuals 16 years of age and up.
 We do not offer child therapy although we do offer Neurofeedback treatments for ADHD and other mental health conditions in children.

 We accept cash, checks, debit cards, Google Pay, Apple Pay, and all major credit cards.

 Do you take insurance?

 No. However, we will provide you with an itemized invoice after each session that many of our clients then submit to their insurance carriers for reimbursement.
-The invoice will contain all the appropriate insurance codes and detail information most carriers require.
+The invoice will contain all the appropriate insurance codes and detailed information most carriers require.

-Should you wish to use your insurance plan, it is recommended that you check with your PPO carrier to determine what your “out of network provider ” benefits are and plan accordingly.
+Should you wish to use your insurance plan, it is recommended that you check with your PPO carrier to determine what your “out-of-network provider ” benefits are and plan accordingly.
 Reimbursement is usually NOT available for HMO insurance policyholders.